martha-locks-zz/isthmus-angular/README.md

 ## Project URL

-This project was deploy on firebase at [https://isthmus-angular.web.app/](https://isthmus-angular.web.app/)
+This project was deployed on firebase at [https://isthmus-angular.web.app/](https://isthmus-angular.web.app/)

 ## Development server